ronthedistance/ronthedistance.github.io/blog10.md

 For a 6gb instance, you'd be paying normally more than 50$ per month.
 Note that 6 gb is a typical amount of RAM for this specific mod, due to how the world loads maps and how intensive the mob AI is.

-The reason being that a modded minecraft server has much more dependencies to manage.
+The reason for the higher price is due to the fact that a modded minecraft server has much more dependencies to manage.
 For something like rlCraft (the mod I wanted to host) ```there are dozens of individual java files necessary to run a server.``` As shown below.

 ![image](https://user-images.githubusercontent.com/20525440/68989459-0f6a5000-07fc-11ea-8723-fa32009b5de6.png)